Management identity development (5 cr)

 Student workload

-The on-campus learning: lectures and hands-on activities (16 hours) and independent study: learning assignments and small group work (119 hours).
+The on-campus learning: lectures and hands-on activities (16 hours) and independent study: learning assignments and group work (119 hours).
 Total: 135 hours (5 ECTS credits).

 Further information

 Master’s level studies, not applicable to Bachelor’s level studies.
 Open University of Applied Sciences, maximum five students.
+Priority for enrollment is given to students for whom the course is listed as a mandatory part of their curriculum.
+Remaining spots are filled on a first-come, first-served basis.